 - Net investment method: This is the preferred method for younger non-traded REITs, sharpening estimates by accounting for sales commissions, organizational, organizing and other related charges.
 It also requires disclosure of the effect of a return of capital on estimated NAVs.

-- Appraised value method: Mostly used for mid- to late-cycles non-traded REITs, this method relies on NAV estimates from third-party, who must use generally accepted accounting principles.
+- Appraised value method: Mostly used for mid- to late-cycle non-traded REITs, this method relies on NAV estimates from third-party, who must use generally accepted accounting principles.

 The short-term effect of Reg.
 15-02 is to increase investor awareness of high fees associated with broker-dealer transactions for non-traded REITs.
 In the long run, it might help the industry because of increased credibility of the investment.

 With broker-dealer sales fees running as high as 15 percent, the advent of a secondary marketplace is fortuitous.
 One of the oldest marketplaces, CFX, charges 2.5 percent to the buyer and 2.5 percent to the seller.

 The importance of secondary marketplaces for the purchase of non-traded REITs cannot be underestimated.
 This year’s new Department of Labor fiduciary standard for retirement accounts has caused an uproar in the broker-dealer community.
 The shift from “suitability” to “in the best interests” would seem to disqualify broker-dealer sales of non-traded REITs to investment accounts, in light of fees ranging from 7 to 15 percent.
 On the other hand, a buyer’s or seller’s fee of only 2.5 percent a secondary marketplace platform can be justified by the relatively high and uncorrelated returns of the non-traded REIT asset class.